B-kash/text_to_qr/README.md

 ## Troubleshooting

+- Copy PNG not available / Share disabled:
+  - These require a secure context (HTTPS or `http://localhost`).
+Use a local server.
+- PWA install not offered / offline not working:
+  - Service workers require HTTP(S).
+Use `python3 -m http.server` or any static server.
 - Camera permission denied:
-  - Ensure the page is served over `http://` or `https://` and grant camera permissions, or use “Decode from image”.
+  - Serve over `http://` or `https://` and allow camera access, or use “Decode from image”.

 ## Notes